vishruthdevan/portfolio/content/poems/coonoor.md

 A small town to a big city,
 Leaving this tiny band of people, a pity;
-This is a tale as old as time
+This is a tale as old as time,
-But to let it all go, I was disinclined.
+To let it all go, I was disinclined.

 But such is life, I have to admit,
 And what comes next is quite obscure.